zeobviouslyfakeacc/TLD-Bugfixes/README.md

   - Previously, this bug also caused a large amount of memory allocation, but this has already been fixed
 - Fixed a bug where the game would get noticeably darker at night after opening and closing the options menu
 - Fixed a bug where the crafting recipe scroll bar had an incorrect number of steps
+- ~~Fixed a bug that would move cupboard doors, shelves, and similar objects around after breaking down some object~~ (Fixed in TLD v1.47!)
-- Fixed the position of the red "stamina reduction bar"
+- ~~Fixed the position of the red "stamina reduction bar"~~ (Fixed in TLD v1.47!)
-- Fixed a bug where torches, flares, and lanterns would not increase the "feels like" temperature
+- ~~Fixed a bug where torches, flares, and lanterns would not increase the "feels like" temperature~~ (Fixed in TLD v1.47!)

 ### Exploits fixed: